Closed three-dimensional Alexandrov spaces with isometric circle actions: Orbit types and orbit space

 \section{Orbit types and orbit space}

-Let $X$ be a closed, connected Alexandrov $3$-space with an isometric $S^1$ action.
-In this section we will study the orbit space $X^{*}$ of $X$ and determine which differences arise with respect to the manifold case.
+Let $X$ be a closed, connected Alexandrov $3$-space with an effective, isometric $S^1$-action.
+We will only consider the case were the action has a non-empty set of fixed points.
+It will follow from our discussion below that closed Alexandrov $3$-spaces with effective, isometric circle actions without fixed points are topological manifolds, and this case has been completely classified by Orlik and Raymond \cite{OR,R}.
+In this section we will determine the topological structure of the orbit space $X^{*}$.
+We will also assign weights to its points with isotropy information.

-We call a point in $X$ \textit{topologically singular} if its space of directions is homeomorphic to $\Real P^2$ and \textit{topologically regular} if its space of directions is homeomorphic to $\sphere^2$.
-Observe that since the action is isometric, singular points are mapped to singular points by the elements of $S^1$.
-By a theorem of Perelman (Theorem~0.2~in~\cite{Pe}), the codimension of the set of topological singularities is at least 3, so by the compactness of $X$, there is a finite number of topologically singular points.
-By looking at the possible dimensions of the orbits in $X$, we conclude that topologically singular points must be fixed by the action.
-On that account, the fixed point set of the action will be denoted by $F$, the set of topologically singular points by $SF$ and its complement in $F$ by $RF$.
-Aside from the fixed points, we have different orbit types according to the possible isotropy groups of the action.
-These groups are the trivial subgroup $\{e\}$ or the cyclic subgroups $\mathbb{Z}_k$, $k\geq 2$.
+We call a point $x$ in $X$ \textit{topologically regular} if $\Sigma_xX$ is homeomorphic to $\sphere^2$ and \textit{topologically singular} if $\Sigma_xX$ is homeomorphic to $\Real P^2$.
+Let $SF$ be the set of topologically singular points of $X$.
+Observe that, since the action is isometric, singular points are mapped to singular points by the elements of $S^1$.
+By a theorem of Perelman (Theorem~0.2~in~\cite{Pe}), the codimension of the set of topologically singular points is at least 3.
+The compactness of $X$ then implies that $SF$ is a finite set.

+We have different orbit types according to the possible isotropy groups of the action.
+These groups are the trivial subgroup $\{e\}$, the cyclic subgroups $\mathbb{Z}_k$, $k\geq 2$ and $S^1$ itself.
+Therefore, orbits in $X$ are either $0$-dimensional or $1$-dimensional.
+This observation and the finiteness of $SF$ imply that topologically singular points are fixed by the action.
+We let $F$ be the set of fixed points of the action and $RF=F\setminus SF$.
 The points whose isotropy is not $S^1$ are topologically regular, therefore we can talk about a local orientation.
-We will say that an orbit whose isotropy $\mathbb{Z}_k$, $k\geq 2$, acts without reversing the local orientation is \textit{exceptional}; we will denote by $E$ the set of points on exceptional orbits.
+We will say that an orbit with isotropy $\mathbb{Z}_k$ acting without reversing the local orientation is \textit{exceptional}; we will denote the set of points on exceptional orbits by $E$.
 An orbit with isotropy $\mathbb{Z}_2$ that acts reversing the local orientation will be called \textit{special exceptional} and the set of points on such orbits will be denoted by $SE$.
 The orbits with trivial isotropy will be called \textit{principal}.
+We collect the definitions of the orbit types in Table \ref{TBL:ORBIT_TYPES}.